12 injured in trolley crash in St. Augustine, firefighters say

 ST. AUGUSTINE, Fla. – A dozen people were hurt Saturday when a trolley overturned in St. Augustine, according to firefighters.

-The St. Augustine Fire Department posted on Facebook, saying 12 people were taken to hospitals but the condition of those transported was not known.
+The St. Augustine Fire Department posted on Facebook, saying 12 people were taken to hospitals, but the condition of those transported was not known.

 St. Augustine Fire said its crews responded along with several units from St. Johns County Fire Rescue after the accident on St. Francis Street.